 - A smaller version occurred with Tony Stark in the first The Avengers movie.
 Tony was always snarky, but now being written by Whedon, Author Appeal shines through as his snarks include many movie references.

 - In the Avengers films written and directed by Joss Whedon, Natasha's main connection to the team are Bruce Banner (as a feared Terror Hero to her in the first and Promoted to Love Interest in the second) and old friend Hawkeye.
-In the Captain America sequels and Avengers: Infinity War, written by Stephen McFeeley and Christopher Markus and directed by the Russos, her Avengers orbit goes through Steve Rogers, elevating the pair into eventual Platonic Life-Partners.
+In the Captain America sequels, Avengers: Infinity War, and Avengers: Endgame, written by Stephen McFeeley and Christopher Markus and directed by the Russos, her Avengers orbit goes through Steve Rogers, elevating the pair into eventual Platonic Life-Partners.
 Similarly, she's more emotionally open to her teammates (especially Steve) in the latter films while more of a dryly detached teammate in Whedon's films.

 - Bruce Banner during his first few films was portrayed as a Hurting Hero, struggling to come to grips with his alter ego.
 In Thor: Ragnarok, he's written as a more nebbish Comedic Hero, although waking up from a two-year Hulk coma on an alien planet can partly explain it.